 Business credit card

 A business credit card is quite similar to a line of credit, in that it’s revolving credit.
 The funds available to you at a given moment depend on what you’ve borrowed and what you’ve paid back.
 You’re only technically required to make minimum monthly payments.
 But, if you don’t pay off your balance in full each month, you risk falling into a debt trap.
-Interest rates are usually higher than other business loans.
+Interest rates are usually higher than other business loans or personal loans.
 There are also additional charges that could keep you in the red like annual fees, late payment penalties, and variable APRs.

 A nice perk of business credit cards is the potential to earn cash back, miles, or points on purchases.
 Use strategically for short-term financing needs, including smaller purchases and ongoing, day-to-day operating expenses.